Chiquita40-VLN-H2016/chiquita40/ComputerScientists/README.md

 + DataAccess.cpp
 + DataAccess.h
 + main.cpp
-+ scientists.txt          This is a data file which holds a list of Computer Scientists.
++ scientists.txt        -   This is a data file which holds a list of Computer Scientists.
-+ README.md               This file
++ README.md             -   This file

-## Using Qt
+## III.
+Using Qt

+1. Clone the Repository
+2. Open ComputerScientists.pro in Qt
+3. Change working directory to where the folder is saved on your computer
+4. Build the program